jnhong/cs403-dpl/README.md

 ### Conditionals
 - Conditionals are specified using the **if-expression**, whose form is:
     - `if[ condition1 ? action1 : condition2 ? action2 : ... : else default-action ]`
-    where there can be any positive integer number of condition-action pairs, and the default else-case is optional.
+    where there can be any positive number of condition-action pairs, and the default else-case is optional.
 Both the condition and action are bodies (see the section on terminology.)
     - Example:
         ```
         if[ x > 2 ?